hassanmroueh2003/web-dev-mini-projects/README.md

 ## 👨‍💻 Author

 **Hassan Mroueh**
-Master’s in Cognitive Systems – TU Dortmund University
-This repository was created as part of self-driven experimentation to better understand web technologies in a hands-on way.
+Master’s Student in Automation & Robotics – TU Dortmund This repository was created as part of self-driven experimentation to better understand web technologies in a hands-on way.